glennmatlin/fhwagads/README.md

 ### 1. Data Management

 The `data` folder in this repository contains multiple subfolders, each representing a different dataset.
 For each dataset, there is a corresponding script named `huggify_{dataset}.py`.
-These scripts are designed to upload the raw data for each dataset to the [gtfintech lab&#39;s repository on Hugging Face](https://huggingface.co/anon_organization).
+These scripts are designed to upload the raw data for each dataset to the repository on Hugging Face (https://huggingface.co/anon_organization).

 #### How to Use the Data Upload Script